appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 ### Execute the Flow

-- Once the flow is selected, execute it to automate the entire submission process.
-The flow will handle everything from submitting the binary to obtaining approvals and completing the release across the chosen app stores.
-Each step in the flow ensures that your app is released smoothly and efficiently.
+- Once the flow is selected, you can run it to automate the entire publishing process.
+The flow will handle everything from submitting the binary to obtaining approvals and completing the release actions for the selectd app stores.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-startPublish.png' />